 c.
-A planned policy whereby the mass of the people are kept in intellectual ignorance and, through this ignorance, are naturally to be found among the reactionary and conservative forces which are so powerfully at work resisting the new age with its new civilization and more enlightened culture.
+A planned policy whereby the mass of the people are kept in intellectual ignorance and, through this ignorance, are naturally to be found among the reactionary and conservative forces which are so powerfully at work resisting the new age with its [Page 131] new civilization and more enlightened culture.
 Blind faith and complete confidence in the priest and in the Vatican are regarded as spiritual duties.

-The Roman Catholic Church stands entrenched and unified against any new and evolutionary presentation of truth to the people; its roots are in the past but it is not growing into the light; its vast financial resources enable it to menace the future enlightenment of mankind under the cloak of a paternalism and a colorful outer appearance which hides a crystallization and an intellectual stupidity which must inevitably spell its eventual doom.
+The Roman Catholic Church stands entrenched and unified against any new and evolutionary presentation of truth to the people; its roots are in the past but it is not growing into the light; its vast financial resources enable it to menace the future enlightenment of mankind under the cloak of paternalism and a colourful outer appearance which hides a crystallization and an intellectual stupidity which must inevitably spell its eventual doom, unless the faint stirrings of new life following the advent of Pope John XXIII can be nourished and developed.

 2. The Greek Orthodox Church reached such a high stage of corruption, graft, greed and sexual evil that, temporarily and under the Russian revolution, it was abolished.
 This was a wise, needed and right action.
-The emphasis of this church was entirely material but it never [page 199] wielded (nor will it wield) such power as the Roman Catholic Church did in the past.
+The emphasis of this church was entirely material but it never wielded (nor will it wield) such power as the Roman Catholic Church did in the past.
 The refusal of the revolutionary party in Russia to recognize this corrupt church was wise and salutary; it did no harm, for the sense of God can never be driven from the human heart.
-If all church organizations disappeared from off the earth, the sense of God and the recognition and the knowledge of Christ would emerge in strength and a fresh and new conviction.
-The church in Russia has again, as you know, received official recognition and faces a new opportunity.
-I am not here enlarging upon the church in Russia today or its present attitudes.
-It does not as yet constitute a factor in world affairs but there is hope that eventually it may emerge as a regenerating and spiritual force.
+If all church organizations disappeared from off the earth, the sense of God and the recognition and the knowledge of Christ would emerge in strength and with a fresh and new conviction.
+The church in Russia has again received official recognition and faces a new opportunity.
+It does not yet constitute a factor in world affairs but there is hope that eventually it may emerge as a regenerating and spiritual force.
 The challenge of its environment is great and it cannot be reactionary as can—and are—the churches in other parts of the world.

+[Page 132]

 3. The Protestant Churches.
-The church, covered by the generic name of “protestant”, is distinguished by its multiplicity of divisions; it is broad, narrow, liberal, radical and ever protesting.
-It comprises within its borders such great churches as the Protestant Episcopal Church, the Methodist Church, the Church of England, the Congregational Church, the Presbyterian Church and many other churches, large and small.
+The church, covered by the generic name of "protestant", is distinguished by its multiplicity of divisions; it is broad, narrow, liberal, radical and ever protesting.
+It comprises within its borders many churches, large and small.
 These churches are also distinguished by material objectives.
 They are relatively free from any such political bias as conditions the Roman Catholic Church, but it is a quarrelling, fanatical and intolerant body of believers.
-The spirit of differentiation is rampant; there is no unity or cohesion among them, but usually a constant spirit of rejection, a virulent partisanship and the growth of hundreds of protestant cults, a [page 200] constant presentation of a narrow theology which teaches nothing new but produces fresh quarreling around some doctrines or some question of church organization or procedure.
-The Protestant Churches have set a precedent of acrimonious controversy from which the older churches are relatively free, owing to their hierarchical method of government and their centralized authoritative control.
+The spirit of differentiation is rampant; there is no unity or cohesion among them, but usually a constant spirit of rejection, a virulent partisanship and the growth of hundreds of protestant cults, a constant presentation of a narrow theology which teaches nothing new but produces fresh quarrelling around some doctrines or some question of church organization or procedure.
+The Protestant Churches have set a precedent of acrimonious controversy from which the older churches are relatively free, owing to their hierarchical method of government and their centralized authoritarian control.
+Again, how ever, the first efforts to achieve some form of unity and cooperation have recently emerged and may continue to grow.